enriquepablo/nlproject/_sources/common_nouns.txt

 The classes derived from ``Thing`` can be further subclassed to provide for all the common nouns that we may need for our *ontology*.

   >>> class Woman(HumanBeing): pass
-  >>> class CrazyWoman(Woman): pass
+  >>> class Girl(Woman): pass

-to assert that a woman is a human being, and a crazy woman is a woman [#]_.
+to assert that a woman is a human being, and a girl is a woman.

 Copulative sentences
 --------------------

 Copulative sentences are built by instantiating ``Thing`` derived classes.
-So if you want to say, for example, that Mary is (mmh, ok, just) a woman (let's go back to gender politics correctness), you would instantiate ``Woman`` with a string representing her name:
+So if you want to say, for example, that Mary is a woman, you would instantiate ``Woman`` with a string representing her name:

   >>> mary = Woman('mary')